 Courtyards aren’t the largest of spaces and therefore designers often suggest choosing a light neutral colour scheme.
 This is because light colours recede and enlarge a space more than dark colours do.
 However, gardens are often joyously colourful spaces and there’s no reason a courtyard garden has to be any different.

-Whether you do so through your planting or your soft furnishings, go ahead and create a gorgeously-hued space that really resonates with you.
+Whether through your planting or your soft furnishings, go ahead and create a gorgeously-hued space that really resonates with you.

 10. Courtyard cocoon

-A soft and snuggly outdoor sofa is one thing, but a little pod of your very own to escape to?
-Now that’s what I call outdoor furniture.
+A soft and snuggly outdoor sofa is one thing, but how about a little pod of your very own to escape to?
 Similar in style to the popular egg chair, these luxe woven cocoon-like pods are the ultimate in private courtyard seating.
-OK, so this one may feature in an international resort favoured for weddings, but I have the perfect place for it in my courtyard.

 11. Fez the facts